Xubuntu/wiki.xubuntu.org/content/qa/fine_tuning.md

-Once the installation has finished you can reboot as is normal, however in this case there is no way yet to boot into your new installation as your main bootloader doesn\'t know about it yet.
+Once the installation has finished you can reboot as is normal, however in this case there is no way yet to boot into your new installation as your main bootloader doesn't know about it yet.

 Login to your main installation, open a terminal and run this command (this updates Grub and finds all systems it can boot)